DougPfeffer-alt/reading-notes/how-computers-work.md

         - Final output after processing of memory is complete
 - The output from one computer will become the input for another.

-## How Compuers Work: Binary & Data
+## How Computers Work: Binary & Data

 - 1s and 0s represent the circuit either being on or off....this is known as a Bit.
 More bits equal more capacity for info.
 - Decimal (0-9) / Binary (1 and 0)